Art History Abroad | The Autumn European Gap Semester Program

 Program Highlights

-- Traditional Tuscan cooking classes
+- Traditional Tuscan cooking classes and marvellous food and wine along the way

-- Visit 3 countries in 3 months
+- Visit 3 beautiful countries in 3 months